Start of your trip to Australia by checking out as each state has different laws. Queensland has really tough laws but they decriminalised xxxx 2024

 Then, in 1987, the Fitzgerald Inquiry was released, which found that police were largely allowing the existence of brothels and other ‘vice dens’, in exchange for bribes.
 These findings sent shockwaves throughout Queensland’s political landscape, eventually giving rise to the Prostitution Laws Amendment Act 1992 and the Prostitution Act 1999.

-While these acts sought to introduce more clarity around regulations and enforcement of regulations surrounding the sex industry in Queensland, the 1999 Act introduced a licensing system which allowed for the legal existence of brothels.
+While these acts sought to introduce more clarity around regulations and enforcement of regulations surrounding the sex industry in Queensland, the 1999 Act introduced a licensing system that allowed for the legal existence of brothels.
 However, many sex workers and advocates of the adult industry in QLD argued that the new licensing model still placed many barriers upon Brisbane sex workers when compared to more traditional industries.

 Yes, prostitution is now legal in Queensland.
-Following a 2023 review into sex work by the Queensland Law Reform Commission, as well as decades of lobbying by advocates of the industry, Queensland parliament passed legislation decriminalising sex work across the state, abolishing the licensing model in the process.
+Following a 2023 review into sex work by the Queensland Law Reform Commission, as well as decades of lobbying by advocates of the industry, Qthe ueensland parliament passed legislation decriminalising sex work across the state, abolishing the licensing model in the process.
 The legislation came into effect on 2 August 2024.

 So, if someone asks you whether prostitution is legal in Queensland, you can tell them Yes!
 It’s been legal since August 2024.